rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 discretion of the Primary Officers if the following additional requirements are
 met:

-1. The candidate must be enrolled as a student at RIT or NTID.
+1. The candidate must be enrolled as a student at the Rochester Institute of Technology in Henrietta, New York, United States.
 2. The candidate must not ever have had a Temporary, Active, or Alumni membership in the Society.